-Overlap is a problem: when searching for data points and if there is an overlap of regions, we have to follow several paths to find the point or ensure it does not exist.
+Overlap is a problem: when searching for data points, we must follow several paths to find the point or ensure it does not exist.
 When inserting new points and if the data point falls into the overlap of regions, we must select a 'best' path.
 In bad cases, the overlap continues to grow (across leaf nodes) even if no new splitting occurs.